EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ## Monthly Memberships Only

 Billing is month-to-month, per person.
-Our minimum is one month (The cost of having a manager to take care of shorter times would not make sense).
+Our minimum is one month (The overhead of managing shorter times would not make sense for us).
 We do have people that come in for shorter times but they still pay for a month.

 This is a non-traditional co-working space and is predominantly self managed, so we don't have a staff person to handle drop-ins.
 There are several coffee